OWASP/owasp-mastg/tests-beta/ios/MASVS-STORAGE/MASTG-TEST-0x55-1.md

 ## Overview

-This test checks whether your app prevents the caching of sensitive information entered into text inputs.
-Cached text may be suggested later when typing in your app or other apps on the device.
-You can disable the caching mechanism for a text inputs by setting [UITextAutocorrectionTypeNo](https://developer.apple.com/documentation/uikit/uitextautocorrectiontype/uitextautocorrectiontypeno) on it.
+This test checks whether your app prevents the caching of sensitive information entered into text fields.
+The keyboard may suggest previously entered text when typing in your app or other apps on the device.
+You can disable the caching mechanism for a text input by setting [UITextAutocorrectionTypeNo](https://developer.apple.com/documentation/uikit/uitextautocorrectiontype/uitextautocorrectiontypeno) flag on it.

 This test verifies whether your app makes use of `UITextAutocorrectionTypeNo` flag.

-iOS prevents the keyboard from caching inputs marked with the [secureTextEntry](https://developer.apple.com/documentation/uikit/uitextinputtraits/1624427-securetextentry) flag.
+iOS prevents the keyboard from caching inputs marked with the [secureTextEntry](https://developer.apple.com/documentation/uikit/uitextinputtraits/1624427-securetextentry) flag by default.
 Ensure that you use this flag for all password fields

 ## Steps